solargrammars/solargrammars.github.io/_drafts/color-gates.md

 as the most probable reference.
 But then, how to turn a plain version of `white` in to `haunted milk`.
 Here is where it relies my main hypothesis on the usefulness of the gating mechanism.
-I am expecting models that is only character-based or only  word-based to fail as I consider necessary  to consider a bit  more flexible representation of the description.
+I expect models that are only character-based or only  word-based to perform poorly as it seems to be necessary  to consider a bit  more flexible representation of the description.

 For the `milk` part of the description, I think , yes, just the